dwkim78/upsilon/README.md

 ## 6. ChangeLog

 ### v?.0 (planned)
-- provide a module to train a custom-classification model based on features from users' own dataset.
+- provide a module to train a customized classification model based on features from users' own dataset.

 ### v?.0 (planned)
-- implementing multi-layer classifiers, which will substantially increase speed of feature extractions.
+- implementing multi-layer classifiers, which will substantially reduce feature extracting time.

 ### v1.0 (planned)
 - release of the first version of UPSILoN (Kim+ 2015 in preparation).

-### v0.8 (planned)
-- add an optimized Random Forests classification model.

-### v0.7 (planned)
+### v0.6 (planned)
 - add dataset for tests.

-### v0.6 (planned)
+- add a module testing the classification model using the dataset.
 - add a module for classifying a light curve.

 ### v0.5
-- add a Random Forests classification model.
+- add a random forests classification model.

 ### v0.3.1
 - add a module to check if a given period is an alias or not.